WHITE WEDDING – John & Yoko – March 20, 1969

 (Here is a fabulous new book about Tommy Nutter: House of Nutter: The Rebel Tailor of Savile Row):

-The Lennons’ wedding photo negatives were lost (or stolen) after being loaned to an author of a book on the couple.
+David Nutter’s wedding photo negatives were lost (perhaps stolen) after being loaned to an author of a book on the couple.

 John and Yoko’s strange and very public honeymoon took place in the presidential suite of the Amsterdam Hilton hotel.
 The Lennons invited the world’s media to witness their seven-day ‘Bed-In for Peace’, starting on March 25th, five days after their wedding.
 They capitalized on their infamy which attracted the media.
 The couple decided to utilize the valuable publicity to promote world peace.
 During their second honeymoon (another Bed-In in Montreal) John composed the peace anthem, ‘Give Peace a Chance’.